Ports

 Click Save.

-If port security is enabled on the network, port traffic can only be sent from one IP/MAC address pair, which is assigned when the port is added to the subnet.
-If traffic is sent through the port from addresses that are not specified on the port, such traffic will be blocked.
-To allow traffic from addresses that are not listed on the port, you must add the allowed IP/MAC addresses to the port settings.
+If traffic filtering (port security) is enabled in the network, port traffic can only be sent from a single IP/MAC address pair that is assigned when adding the port to a subnet.
+If traffic is transmitted through the port from addresses not specified on the port, such traffic will be blocked.
+To allow traffic from addresses not specified on the port, you need to add authorized IP/MAC addresses in the port settings.

-- Routing software on the cloud server - you need to allow all routed networks;
+- routing software on a cloud server — you need to allow all routed networks;

-- VPN server on the cloud server - you need to resolve the IP addresses of all VPN clients;
+- VPN server on a cloud server — you need to allow the IP addresses of all VPN clients;

-- Kubernetes cluster with CNI Calico in Direct routing mode on the cloud server - you need to allow the entire subnet that is used in the cluster.
-No configuration is required for CNI Flannel;
+- a Kubernetes cluster with CNI Calico in Direct routing mode on a cloud server — you need to allow the entire subnet used in the cluster.
+Configuration is not required for CNI Flannel;

-- VRRP group of several cloud servers - on each of the servers, depending on the VRRP settings, you must allow a VIP address or a VIP/MAC server address mapping.
+- VRRP group of several cloud servers — depending on the VRRP settings, you need to allow the VIP address or the VIP/MAC address pair of the server on each of the servers.

-A maximum of 10 additional IP/MAC address pairs can be added per port.
-If the allowed addresses are not needed, you can remove them from the port.
+You can add up to 10 additional IP/MAC address pairs for a single port.
+If authorized addresses are no longer needed, you can remove them from the port.

-You do not need to configure authorized addresses in Managed Kubernetes clusters, cloud databases, ready-made 1C cloud, as well as on cloud servers created from images with applications.
+You do not need to configure authorized addresses in Managed Kubernetes clusters, Managed Databases, ready-made 1C cloud, as well as on cloud servers created from images with applications.
 All necessary settings for them have already been made.

 Private subnet, global router subnet